 Mostafa Heravi presented a film based on the famous fresco ‘The Last Supper’ by Leonardo Da Vinci.
 In his ‘The Supper’ the twelve male apostles have become twelve women.
 They sit dressed in chador at a table around a male Jesus figure.
 In slow images, Heravi presents us two versions of an unspoken story in which the mutual relationships are highly charged.

-Anne Schiffer examines the relationship between social hierarchy and the use of accompanying status symbols.
+Anne Schiffer‘s works examined the relationship between social hierarchy and the use of accompanying status symbols.
 She is particularly interested in the difference between winners and losers, between accepted and unacceptable behaviour.
-In her performances and installations she copies the highly desirable status objects and imitates the behaviour of her role models.
-She strives to emulate every role that she assumes without reservations.
-In her recent work she raises the matter of the failure of great ideologies by showing that which truly governs us: the power of money.
+She raised the matter of the failure of great ideologies by showing that which truly governs us: the power of money.

-Justin Wijers makes drawings of the victims of violent crime and road traffic accidents that he finds on the Internet.
-Beauty and brutality compete for precedence in the images, with titles such as And they’ll show us proud parents, and Blumchen.
-He portrays the anonymous victims, which can be found in abundance on morbid Internet sites, with great devotion and attention.
+Justin Wijers presented drawings of the victims of violent crime and road traffic accidents that he finds on the Internet.
+He portrayd the anonymous victims, which can be found in abundance on morbid Internet sites, with great devotion and attention.
 With thin colour felt-tip pens, he renders the battered bodies in tenuous, precise lines.
 The colourful patterns of the felt-tip pen make the unrecognisably mutilated bodies reminiscent of a contour map or a field with flowering plants.